 Fungus gnats can seem to appear out of nowhere.
-Your home or business is insect-free one moment, and then dozens of tiny flies show up without any warning.
+If you’re asking how are gnats born, it’s really just nature.
+Not magic.
+It may seem like magic when your home or business is insect-free one moment, and then dozens of tiny flies show up without any warning.
 To keep infestations at bay, you’ll need to identify the insects, learn why they get indoors, and find out how to get rid of gnats.

 What are Gnats?

 A fungus gnat is a small brown or black insect with a single pair of wings and antennae.
 Due to their long, thin legs, people sometimes mistake them for mosquitoes.
 However, these insects aren’t that great at flying.
 You’re much more likely to see them resting or crawling around near potted plants or landscaping.